All students must complete a core curriculum that consists of the following courses:

 All Ph.D. students must register for research credit hours during all terms until they have completed all requirements for the Ph.D. degree.
 Prior to passing the qualifying exam, students are required to take BME 601 Pre-qualifying Ph.D.
 Research.
 Subsequent to passing the qualifying exam, students are required to take BME 603 Ph.D.
 Dissertation Research.
 At least 54 credit hours of BME 603 Ph.D.
 Dissertation Research are required.
 Ph.D. students spend the majority of their research time under the supervision of their faculty mentor; thus, Pre-qualifying or Dissertation Research hours constitute a majority of the credit hours earned toward the Ph.D. degree.

-Instructors for research credit must be members of the graduate faculty and have a faculty appointment in the Department of Biomedical Engineering.
-Students who register for research or thesis credits must spend at least 3 hours in the laboratory each week of the term for each credit hour received.
-Participation in Pre-qualifying or Dissertation Research is evaluated on a Pass/No Pass basis and is not included in the calculation of cumulative grade point average.
+Instructors for research credit must be members of the graduate faculty.
+Students who register for research or thesis/dissertation credits must spend at least 3 hours in the laboratory each week of the term for each credit hour received.
+Participation in Pre-qualifying or Thesis/Dissertation Research is evaluated on a Pass/No Pass basis and is not included in the calculation of cumulative grade point average.